elec548/elec548.github.io/Assignments/hw3.md

    Connor-Stevens neuron from the previous homework compare to a Poisson process.
    Use the Connor-Stevens neuron with smoothed--Gaussian random input as in HW2 (but with new parameters).
 Generate 100 trials per parameter combination rather than 25.
-For the mean input, use {0.05 μA, 0.1 μA}; for the variance, use {0.2 μA , 0.5 μA).
+For the mean input, use {0.1 μA, 0.2 μA}; for the standard deviation (after smoothing!), use {0.2 μA , 0.5 μA).
 Under what input conditions (mean and variance) are the spikes that are produced “most” like a Poisson process?
 (Show spike count and ISI distributions, comparing data to expected distributions.)
 Under what input conditions are the spikes “least” like a Poisson process?